 #9 Listen to Traditional Irish Music in Doolin

-The Doolin, Ireland music scene is legendary.
+The Doolin music scene is legendary.
 In fact, some claim that Doolin is the ‘home of traditional Irish music.’
 Many iconic performers either hail from County Clare or have performed here.

-As such, visitors should most certainly make an effort to experience the famed Doolin music culture.
-The pubs in Doolin all host nightly traditional Irish music sessions – so it’s fairly easy to partake in the fun.
+As such, visitors should certainly make an effort to experience the famed Doolin music culture.
+The pubs in Doolin all host nightly traditional Irish music sessions in the summer – so it’s fairly easy to partake in the fun!

-Travelers seeking a unique experience should visit the Doolin Music House for an exclusive in-home event.
+Those seeking a unique experience should visit the Doolin Music House for an exclusive in-home performance.

 #10 Watch Sunset in Doolin, Ireland